nomcycle/comfyui-dev/README.md

 6. Select continue when prompted.
 7. VSCode remote development server will then be downloaded to `/workspace` folder.
 8. Once it's finished vscode by default opens the home folder: `~/`.
 There isn't currently a way to change this in VSCode yet.
 However, now you can perform **"File->Open Folder"** or (Ctrl + O) and type in `/workspace/ComfyUI`, and that folder will show up in your **"Recents Folders"** for quick access.

+## Troubleshooting & Gotchas

+### Host Timeout

+If your destroying and recreating the container quickly, tailscale doesn't have enough time to remove the previous device.
+Therefore, just login to tailscale and remove the previous devices and insure that the current connected device's machine name is named: `comfyui-dev`.

+### Public Key Denied

+Make sure you've overriden the pod template's `COMFY_DEV_SSH_PUBKEY` environment variable, see [RunPod Setup](#runpod-setup)